nnja/advanced-git/exercises/Exercise3-References.md

 1. Check the value of your `HEAD` variable (hint: look in `.git`) and confirm you're pointed at the `exercise3` branch.
 2. Use `show-ref` to look at your other heads.
 3. Create a lightweight tag and confirm that it's pointing at the right commit.
-4. Create an annotated tag, and use `git-show` to see more information about it.
+4. Create an annotated tag, and use `git show` to see more information about it.
 5. Get into a "detached HEAD" state by checking out a specific commit, then confirm that your HEAD is pointing at this commit rather than at a branch.
 6. Make a new commit, then switch branches to confirm that you're leaving a commit behind.